CodeShadowing95/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16- Display the lines containing the pattern "root" and 3 lines after them in /etc/passwd 17- Display all the lines in /etc/passwd that do not contain the pattern "bin" 18- Display all the lines of the files /etc/ssh/sshd_config starting with a letter
+16- Display the lines containing the pattern "root" and 3 lines after them in /etc/passwd 17- Display all the lines in /etc/passwd that do not contain the pattern "bin" 18- Display all the lines of the files /etc/ssh/sshd_config starting with a letter 19- Replace all characters A and c from input to Z and e respectively